If your hotel operates gaming machines, you must pay the gaming machine tax.

 If you want to arrange direct debit authorisation to pay for gaming machine tax, use the direct debit form (PDF, 164KB).

-Contact the Revenue NSW, for any questions about payment and collection of tax, and alternate payment arrangements.
-Call 1300 139 817 or 02 9689 6200 if you are calling from interstate.
+Contact the Revenue NSW on 1300 139 817 for any questions about payment and collection of tax, and alternate payment arrangements.

 If you have a question about the assessment of your gaming machine tax, call the DMS Help Desk on 1800 307 551, Monday to Friday, 8.30am to 5.30pm.

 DMS website for useful information to frequently asked questions.

 If you have any questions or concerns about your invoice and can't come to an agreement with DMS, contact the Gaming Systems Unit:

 Any hotels suffering financial hardship can ask for help from the Gaming Machine